New England: Industrial Revolution

-New England was key to the industrial revolution in the United States.
+New England was key to the Industrial Revolution in the United States.
 The Blackstone Valley running through Massachusetts and Rhode Island has been called the birthplace of America's industrial revolution.
-In 1787, the first cotton mill in America was founded in the North Shore seaport of Beverly, Massachusetts, as the Beverly Cotton Manufactory.
+In 1787, the first cotton mill in America was founded in the North Shore seaport of Beverly, Massachusetts as the Beverly Cotton Manufactory.
 The Manufactory was also considered the largest cotton mill of its time.
 Technological developments and achievements from the Manufactory led to the development of more advanced cotton mills, including Slater Mill in Pawtucket, Rhode Island.
-Towns such as Lawrence, Massachusetts, Lowell, Massachusetts, Woonsocket, Rhode Island, and Lewiston, Maine, became centers of the textile industry following the innovations at Slater Mill and the Beverly Cotton Manufactory.
+Towns such as Lawrence, Massachusetts, Lowell, Massachusetts, Woonsocket, Rhode Island, and Lewiston, Maine became centers of the textile industry following the innovations at Slater Mill and the Beverly Cotton Manufactory.

 The Connecticut River Valley became a crucible for industrial innovation, particularly the Springfield Armory, pioneering such advances as interchangeable parts and the assembly line which influenced manufacturing processes all around the world.
-From early in the nineteenth century until the mid-twentieth, the region surrounding Springfield, Massachusetts, and Hartford, Connecticut, served as the United States' epicenter for advanced manufacturing, drawing skilled workers from all over the world.
+From early in the nineteenth century until the mid-twentieth, the region surrounding Springfield, Massachusetts and Hartford, Connecticut served as the United States' epicenter for advanced manufacturing, drawing skilled workers from all over the world.

 The rapid growth of textile manufacturing in New England between 1815 and 1860 caused a shortage of workers.
 Recruiters were hired by mill agents to bring young women and children from the countryside to work in the factories.
-Between 1830 and 1860, thousands of farm girls moved from rural areas where there was no paid employment to work in the nearby mills, such as the famous Lowell Mill Girls.
+Between 1830 and 1860, thousands of farm girls moved from rural areas where there was no paid employment to work in the nearby mills, such as the Lowell Mill Girls.
 As the textile industry grew, immigration also grew.
 By the 1850s, immigrants began working in the mills, especially French Canadians and Irish.

-New England as a whole was the most industrialized part of the U.S. By 1850, the region accounted for well over a quarter of all manufacturing value in the country and over a third of its industrial workforce.
+New England as a whole was the most industrialized part of the United States.
+By 1850, the region accounted for well over a quarter of all manufacturing value in the country and over a third of its industrial workforce.
 It was also the most literate and most educated region in the country.